meanjula/meanjula/README.md

 ## I am a dedicated Software Developer and a creative UI Designer.

 - 🌱 I'm a Full Stack Web Developer loacted in Helsinki.
-- 👨🏽‍💻 My current tech stack includes TypeScript, React, and Node.js.
+- 👨🏽‍💻 My current tech stack includes TypeScript, React, Redux and Node.js.
 - 🚀 Interested in AI dev tools, open source, vibe coding, LLM applications.
 - 👯 I would love to collaborate/contribute on any interesting project.